 Sharing Your Budget

 When you’re working with a website designer, your first instinct might be to keep your cards close to your chest.
-Your fear is that if you give your designer a budget, they will go right up to the end of it, while if you keep it a secret, you might get a better deal.
+You fear that if you give your designer a budget, they will go right up to the end of it, while if you keep it a secret, you might get a better deal.

 Sharing your website budget, however, is the best way to get the highest-quality work your website designer can give you.
 It will ensure that they don’t waste their time offering pricey add-ons that you can’t afford and allow them to spend their time focusing on the elements of your website that are important to you.

 Your website is one of your most powerful inbound marketing tools.
 Don’t leave it to chance!
 Instead, develop a website budget that will display exactly what you need out of your website and what you’re willing to spend to get it.